aldrinfaylona/Project-4--Hydrophone-Assignment/README.md

 •What is the effect of wind (1point)and rain (1point)on underwater noise?
 Explain any behavior you observe in your result.
-THe effect of wind and rain has some effect on underwater noise.
+The effect of wind and rain has some effect on underwater noise.
 Obviously if rain drops then some noise should be created due to impact, on the other hand, being windy will encourage movements of waves.
 According from our "No Rain and No wind (oregon Shell)" the overall data stays around 40 PSDdb while the graph with the rainy and windy shows that its stabilizes at 50 PSDdb.
 Although there could be some error, on the No rain and now wind data since the exact data this event occur didn't have any hydrophone data recorded, we can see the correct result of what it should be.
 Rainy and Windy should create some noise.

 For the Offshore data, which is further from away from the shore, we can a similar result that when there is rain and wind average Power spectral desnity is higher.  for No rain and No wind, the graph started at 75PSD db and stays at around 50 while when its raindy and windy the graph starts at 80PSD db and stays at around 55 while frequency gets higher.
 However, As to mention before, we should be able to a greater difference if the exact date of raw hydrophone data was available at that time.